- 1 INTRODUCTION:

 DETAIL REPORT OF PROJECT :

-Problems faced by Indian economy can be classified as follows:
+Problems faced by the Indian economy can be classified as follows:

 Although India has benefited from a high % of English speakers. (important for call center industry) there is still high levels of illiteracy amongst the population.
 It is worse in rural areas and amongst women.
 Over 50% of Indian women are illiterate.
 This limits economic development and a more skilled workforce.